JeffersonLab/solid_gemc/geometry/target/solid_SIDIS_target_NH3_SM/README.md

 2023/10/25 first checking, Shuo Jia and Zhiwen Zhao 2023/11/08 updated the target geometry, removed the magnet support cad file.
-Shuo Jia
+Shuo Jia 2023/12/14 updated the geometry, added windows on the 30K shield.
+There are two geometry pl file, one purely g4 geometry, one with magnet support CAD.
+The only difference is if the magnet support is enabled.